cucumber007/publish/md/mdtc/sadat.md

 # Space Available for Development with Available Technology (SADAT)

-Space Available for Development with Available Technology (SADAT) is defined as the physical area and resources available for development with current technology.
+Space Available for Development with Achieved level of Technology (SADAT) is defined as the physical area and resources available for development with current technology (for the entity being considered, e.g., a country).
 It includes both renewable resources (e.g., sunlight, water) and non-renewable resources (e.g., minerals, fossil fuels).

 Inventing a [key technology](key-tech.md) is a way to increase the amount of SADAT.
 Key technologies unlock new resources or make existing resources more accessible and efficient to use.